damianan/damianan/README.md

 <img align="right" width="300" alt="octocat" src="https://github.com/damianan/damianan/raw/master/octocat_coffee.png" />

-## I'm a IT Specialist and a technology lover.
+## I'm a Staff Engineer and a technology lover.
 Work with systems integrations and embedded software.

-- 📝 I currently work with microservices in Java with Spring Boot, PHP and Python.
+- 📝 I currently work with microservices and lambdas in Java with Spring Boot, Node, PHP and Python.
 - ⚡ Curiosities: I'm agnostic about programming language but I'm in love with NodeJS and OpenSource technologies.